What Is a UX Researcher? How to Get the Job

 If you’re a naturally curious person who enjoys working with a team, a career in UX research could be a good fit.
 It’s an in-demand job in a well-paying industry.

-According to Glassdoor (June 2023), the average base pay for UX researchers in India is ₹9,00,000 per year [1].
-However, individual salaries will likely range due to experience, location, company size, and responsibilities of the role.

-India currently has more than 600 million active internet users, and this number should reach 900 million by 2025 [2].
-As the number of people using digital products and tools increases, so should the number of jobs available in the industry which is why India Today listed UX researcher as one of the growing career opportunities in the country [3].
+The average annual salary for UX researchers in Canada is $80,044, according to Glassdoor [1].
+Your earning potential may be influenced by various factors, such as what company you work for, level of experience, and location.

+The demand for UX researchers is rapidly growing worldwide, and the supply of jobs is heavily outweighing the demand.
+The global UX market is expected to grow at a compound annual growth rate (CAGR) of 16.4 per cent from 2021 to 2028 [2], meaning that jobs in UX research will continue to grow in demand and salary.

 UX research, like many areas of UI/UX design, is a relatively new role.
-As such, you may not find one established path leading to a career in UX research.
-Some UX researchers are self-taught, whilst others transition from other careers.
+As such, you’ll find that there isn’t one established path leading to a career in UX research.
+Some UX researchers are self-taught, while others transition from other careers.
 As you pursue your own career path, consider these tips.

-Most UX researcher positions require candidates with an undergraduate degree, though it doesn’t necessarily have to be in a UX-related field.
-Earning your degree in a field related to computer science could be beneficial.
-Here are some programmes of study to consider if you're interested in a career in UX:

-Get hands-on practice creating an A/B test for a web page, analysing UX survey data, or communicating research results through empathy maps.
-Each project takes less than two hours to complete.

-Take advantage of free resources, like blogs and podcasts, to learn the vocabulary of the industry and stay on top of the latest trends.

-Enrol in other courses or UX boot camps.
-Some universities also offer UX research certificates or specialisations for non-degree-seeking learners.
+Enroll in other courses or UX bootcamps.
+Some universities and colleges also offer UX research certificates or specializations for non-degree-seeking learners.

 Browse job postings for UX researcher positions, and you’ll sometimes see related work experience listed as a requirement.
 Luckily, you don’t have to wait until you get a job to start gaining hands-on experience.